|

 William J. Knettel, Florist, c.
 1899

-George Edward VanSise postcard courtesy of Leone Knettel Taylor)
+George Edward VanSise; postcard courtesy of Leone Knettel Taylor)

-Spreer's Hotel on Jackson
+Spreer's Hotel later,

-(photo courtesy of Tom
+still early 1900s (photo courtesy of Tom

 Montalbano)